pagkly/Zed/Investopedia3/Outside Reversal Definition.md

 ## Understanding an Outside Reversal pattern

-Outside reversal is a two-day [price pattern](https://www.investopedia.com/terms/p/pattern.asp) that shows when a candle or bar on a [candlestick](https://www.investopedia.com/terms/c/candlestick.asp) or [bar chart](https://www.investopedia.com/terms/b/barchart.asp) falls “outside” of the previous day’s candle or bar.
+Outside reversal is a two-day [[price pattern]](https://www.investopedia.com/terms/p/pattern.asp) that shows when a candle or bar on a [[candlestick]](https://www.investopedia.com/terms/c/candlestick.asp) or [[bar chart]](https://www.investopedia.com/terms/b/barchart.asp) falls “outside” of the previous day’s candle or bar.
 This chart pattern is commonly employed by technical analysts who seek to identify points in the price action which imply a bullish or bearish reversal of an existing trend.

 An outside reversal pattern is typically one of the more precise candlestick patterns; however, these patterns require a strict definition to be useful forecasting tools.
-Technical analysts and experienced traders prefer to build trading signals using this identification in conjunction with other information such as trend, support and resistance or [technical studies](https://www.investopedia.com/articles/trading/11/indicators-and-strategies-explained.asp).
+Technical analysts and experienced traders prefer to build trading signals using this identification in conjunction with other information such as trend, support and resistance or [[technical studies]](https://www.investopedia.com/articles/trading/11/indicators-and-strategies-explained.asp).

 Image by Julie Bang © Investopedia 2020